 - Programs can be combined for a multi-hour trip.

 - $7 per child per program.

 - 20 child ($140) minimum per program.

 Field Trip Programs:

-CSTL’s Field Trip programs have recently been updated to align with the Next Generation Science Standards!
+CSTL’s Field Trip programs have been designed to align with the Next Generation Science Standards!
 (Hover over standards for more information)

 Live Animal Show – In this program, students learn about animal adaptations, lifestyles, and conservation in the best way possible: by meeting some of our live animals face-to-face!